hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 group defines two basic types of topological patterns to communicate between an attester, a relying party, and a verifier, namely the background check model and the passport model.
-In the background check model, the attester conveys evidence to the relying party, which then consults the verifier to receive the attestation result.
+In the background check model, the attester conveys evidence to the relying party, which then forwards the evidence to the verifier  and then receives the attestation result.
 In the passport model, the attester transmits evidence to the attester to receive attestation results, which are then relayed to the relying party.
 This specification supports both patterns.